er1211/deeplopener/docs/how_to_use.md

 3. Login to Chrome and enable synchronization.
     ![syncon.png](https://github.com/T3aHat/DeepLopener/raw/main/images/syncon.png)
-    You need Login to Chrome and enable synchronization for security reasons.
+    You need to login to Chrome and enable synchronization for security reasons.
     If you don’t want to log in to Chrome and sync, see [here](http://teahat.ml/DeepLopener/#chrome-sync).

-4. Input your API_KEY and change a version setting on options page.
+4. Input your API_KEY and change a setting of API version on options page.
     ![options.png](https://github.com/T3aHat/DeepLopener/raw/main/images/options.png)
-    - If you want to use Free version, change a setting as `Free`.
+    - If you want to use Free version, change it as `Free`.
-    - If you want to use Pro version, change a setting as `Pro`.
+    - If you want to use Pro version, change it as `Pro`.

 # layout-oriented replacement mode